digiltd/oh-rtd-test/NeoHub-Binding.md

     # Refresh interval in milliseconds (optional, defaults to 60000ms)
     #neohub:refresh=60000

-    # Set the heatmiser network address
+    # Set the NeoHub network address
     #neohub:hostname=

-    # Set the port number for the Heatmiser interface (optional, defaults to 4242)
+    # Set the port number for the NeoHub interface (optional, defaults to 4242)
     #neohub:port=4242